electrical workforce design

 the problem

-LaborMap™ separates task complexity by license tier so field judgment stays with the right credential and repeatable coordination, permit tracking, and scheduling move to Human + Machine support.
+Jo from separates tasks by tier.
+Field judgment stays with the right credential.
+Permits, scheduling, and coordination move to Human + Machine support.

 our process